openjdk/jextract/doc/GUIDE.md

 ```

 In the above snippet, note that the load of the `baz` field value on the last line will
-'see' the update to the `bar` field of the `foo` instance on the line before.
+_see_ the update to the `bar` field of the `foo` instance on the line before.

 ## Filtering

-Some libraries are incredibly large (such as a platform SDK), and we might not be
+Some libraries are incredibly large (such as `Windows.h`), and we might not be
 interested in letting jextract generate code for the entire library.
 In cases like that,
 we can use jextract's `--include-XXX` command line options to only generate classes for
 the elements we specify.

-To allow for symbol filtering, `jextract` can generate a _dump_ of all the symbols
+To allow for symbol filtering, jextract can generate a _dump_ of all the symbols
 encountered in an header file; this dump can be manipulated, and then used as an argument
 file (using the `@argfile` syntax also available in other JDK tools) to e.g. generate
-bindings only for a _subset_ of symbols seen by `jextract`.
+bindings only for a _subset_ of symbols seen by jextract.
 For instance, if we run
-`jextract` with as follows:
+jextract with as follows:

 ```sh
 $ jextract --dump-includes includes.txt mylib.h